publicinnovation/whitepaper/README.md

 * [Appendix B. Framework for an Innovative Jurisdiction](https://github.com/publicinnovation/whitepaper/blob/gh-pages/innovative-jurisdiction-framework.md)
 * [Appendix C. New Urban Mechanics Executive Order](https://github.com/publicinnovation/whitepaper/blob/gh-pages/new-urban-mechanics.md)

+Content is served up by [Jekyll](http://jekyllrb.com/) using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Pull requests encouraged.

 Don't know how to make a pull request?
 [Create a GitHub account](https://github.com/join) and give us your feedback instead by [opening an issue](https://github.com/publicinnovation/whitepaper/issues).
 It's as easy as leaving a comment.

 Want to learn how to make a pull request?
-Hit up [@roughani](https://github.com/roughani) and he will train you in-person at your convenience.
+Hit up [@roughani](https://github.com/roughani) and he will show you.

 ## Acknowledgments
 * Theme forked from [orderedlist](https://github.com/orderedlist/minimal)